Safer City Streets Network: 5th meeting

 - Mobility data collection methods (e.g. origin-destination surveys and on-street counts) so as to guarantee comparability over time and between cities, which is essential in casualty risk analysis.

-- Transit safety, with a particular focus on reducing the number of vulnerable road users killed and seriously injured in collisions with buses.
+- Solutions for reducing the number of vulnerable road users killed and seriously injured in collisions with buses.

-- Acting on infrastructure and behaviours to reduce the risk to vulnerable road users (speed, unprotected routes to school, etc.).
+- Acting on infrastructure and behaviours to reduce the risk to vulnerable road users (with a focus on speeding and on routes to school).